Florida docking plan in the works for ill-fated cruise ships

 The Zaandam originally departed from Buenos Aires on March 7 — a day before the U.S. State Department advised to avoid cruise travel and before any substantial restrictions were in place in Florida.

-The ship had been scheduled to stop in San Antonio, Chile, and then depart on another 20-day cruise to arrive in Fort Lauderdale in April.
-But beginning March 15, the Zaandam was denied entry port after port.
+The ship had been scheduled to stop in San Antonio, Chile, and then depart on another 20-day cruise to Fort Lauderdale in early April.
+But beginning March 15, the Zaandam was denied entry by port after port.

 Passenger Emily Spindler Brazell, of Tappahannock, Virginia, said they’ve been treated to unlimited phone calls, wine and nice meals including lamb chops and salmon.
-But they have had to isolate in their rooms.
+But they have had to isolate in their rooms with a warning.

 “The captain said something like, ‘This is not a trip anymore.
 This is not a cruise.
 This is a humanitarian mission,’” she said.

-Note: This story has been edited to correct the spelling of Zaandam throughout.